Death Is My Trade (film): Plot

-In his social reintegration the NSDAP helps him in finding employment on the land of a party friend: the former colonel Baron of Jeseritz.
-He is soon very impressed by Lang's services and supports him further: He leaves him with a neglected farm that he may autonomously administer and advises him to marry Else, who was chosen by the baron himself, because she conforms to Aryan female standards.
+The NSDAP helps him in finding employment on the land of a party comrade, the former colonel Baron of Jeseritz.
+The landowner is soon very impressed by Lang's services and supports him by donating a neglected farm that Lang may autonomously manage.
+He also advises him to marry Else, who was chosen by the baron himself, because she conforms to Aryan female standards.
 Lang does as he is told and marries Else.
 At a party held later at the farm he meets Heinrich Himmler, who claims to have heard of Lang's reliability and organisational skills.
-Franz Lang receives an order from Himmler himself to organise a cavalry division, which is later to become the Schutzstaffel.
+Franz Lang receives an order from Himmler himself to organise a cavalry unit, which is later to become part of the Schutzstaffel.

 When the National Socialists gain power over the Republic, Lang becomes an Unterscharführer with the SS riders, and in 1934 SS Reich leader Himmler offers him an administrative post at the Dachau concentration camp close to Munich.
 Even though he and his wife would prefer to carry on working in agriculture, Lang accepts the offer as a "commitment to the party and the homeland" which Himmler approves.
 Lang points out to his wife that the SS Reich Leader had chosen him particularly because of these organisational skills and his experience as a prisoner.
 After all, he himself had been imprisoned for five years.

 In the Dachau concentration camp Franz Lang is finally trained to be the future camp commander.
 He fulfils his duties without protest and, as years go by, he is promoted to the rank of SS-Sturmbannführer.
 During World War II Lang is once again summoned to Himmler who informs him, under strict confidentiality, about Hitler's plan to annihilate the Jews in the holocaust and about the camps, which are planned in Poland.
 As a result, Lang takes over the Auschwitz extermination camp in Poland, which is now occupied by the Germans.
 Adolf Eichmann informs him about the "capacities" of the camp.
 Until then, according to the party leadership the killings were too ineffective.
-More or less incidentally, Lang develops the idea of using the poison cyclone B as a "hygienically clean" and "effective" solution to gas the Jews who are deported to Auschwitz.
+More or less incidentally, Lang develops the idea of using the poison zyklon B as a "hygienically clean" and "effective" solution to gas the Jews who are deported to Auschwitz.
 Because he implements this method successfully in the camp, he is promoted to the rank of SS-Obersturmbannführer after Himmler has visited him there.

-During a meal with the head of the Chelmno concentration camp Lang's wife Else finds out what is going on in the camp and when she tackles him, he defends himself by saying it is his duty.
+During a meal with the head of the Chelmno concentration camp Lang's wife Else finds out what is going on in the camp and when she challenges him, he defends himself by saying it is his duty.
 He does not contradict his wife when she assumes that he would also kill their children if he was told to.
 He even admits that he would do so.
 He argues that he is not responsible for what he does in the camp, as he is following orders given by his superiors.